 Roaches are also notable for hiding in impossibly tight cracks and crevices that provide just enough warmth and moisture for them to survive.

 While they generally run at the first sight of danger and do not bite humans, their mere presence can trigger asthma and spread dangerous diseases, so you should immediately call an expert if you’ve spotted any crawling about.

 The book louse

 Also known as psocids, these insects are strikingly similar to bed bugs in their “baby” (nymph) stage.
-They come in a wide range of colours, from translucent white to gray and brown, and can often be spotted under wallpapers or near the edges of windows and windowsills.
+They come in a wide range of colours, from translucent white to grey and brown, and can often be spotted under wallpapers or near the edges of windows and windowsills.

 The good news is that they do not snack on human blood but on mould, pollen and other fungi, as well as on (don’t read this if you’re eating) dead insects.
 They also do not transmit any known diseases, although you should probably take action if you start seeing them too often.